History of KSL-TV in Timeline

 2007: KSL Preempts Poker Programming

-Beginning in 2007, KSL preempted much of NBC's poker programming, such as "Poker After Dark", due to objections toward gambling.
+Beginning in 2007, KSL preempted much of NBC's poker programming due to Church, ownership and LDS-member viewers' objections toward gambling.

 In 2008, KSL-TV became the second television station in the Salt Lake City market to begin broadcasting its local newscasts in high definition.

-On January 1, 2009, KSL ended its affiliation with NBC Weather Plus on its 5.3 subchannel and relaunched the subchannel as the Live 5 Weather Channel.
+On January 1, 2009, KSL ended its affiliation with NBC Weather Plus and relaunched its 5.3 subchannel as the locally compiled automated Live 5 Weather Channel.

 June 12, 2009: KSL-TV ends regular programming on its analog signal

-On June 12, 2009, KSL-TV ended regular programming on its analog signal, over VHF channel 5, as part of the transition from analog to digital television.
+On June 12, 2009, KSL-TV ended regular programming on its analog signal as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on channel 38, using virtual channel 5.

 In July 2010, KSL-TV entered into a local marketing agreement (LMA) with independent station KJZZ-TV (channel 14).